Jigs and fixtures

 Where printed jigs help most

 Printed jigs are useful when a shop task repeats often enough to deserve a guide but not often enough to justify machined tooling.
+The value is not the plastic itself; it is the reduced setup time, fewer layout mistakes, and more consistent hand work.

 They work especially well for locating, marking, drilling, trimming, checking orientation, and holding small parts during assembly.
+If the same measurement, angle, or hole pattern keeps coming back, a printed jig can turn that judgment call into a repeatable motion.

 - Drill guides and hole-spacing templates